 What about instances where there are International Standards (otherwise known as ISO’s)?

 International Standards (e.g. ISO 37001-2019 Anti-Bribery Management Systems) can also be considered in conjunction with the equivalent Australian Standard.
 This means that an International Standard may be useful, particularly where its use achieves the same or better overall level of risk mitigation to its Australian Standard equivalent.

 Published on 11 June 2021, AS8001 is now ready for implementation.
 Standards Australia released AS8001 can also be purchased through SAI Global.

 BDO is well placed to advise businesses and organisations looking to comply with AS8001:2021 – Fraud & Corruption Control.

 Our webinar series ‘Mapping the Fraud Blueprint of Tomorrow’ is designed especially for boards, executives and leadership teams.
 Our experts share insights about how best to manage the ever-changing fraud and corruption landscape, with a focus on tech, transparency, and tone-from-the-top.
 Find out more.

-For more information or if you have any questions about this article, please contact Adam Simms or your local office.
+For more information or if you have any questions about this article, please contact your local office.